-2.1 Table of contents (TOC) (Learner's Book pages 37-46)
+2.1 Table of contents (TOC)

 Step 2: Explain to learners the meaning of Table of Contents and how it looks like by showing them various tables of contents from books picked from the school library.

 Using a previously prepared piece of text demonstrate to learners how to generate a table of contents, update it or delete it.